Donitzo/godot-universal-spritepacker/README.md

    - If the file is an SVG, each **layer** is exported as a separate sprite using [Inkscape](https://inkscape.org/).
 4. Optionally checks for the existence of a `.csv` file with multiple animation definitions for a single image.
 5. Optionally saves individual sprite images to the `image_directory`.
+6. Optionally trims transparent spaces from the sprites.
+7. Optionally merges duplicate sprites.
-6. Packs sprites into one or more optimized spritesheets (texture atlases).
+8. Packs sprites into one or more optimized spritesheets (texture atlases).
-7. Generates metadata files:
+9. Generates metadata files:
    - (a) [PixiJS-compatible](https://github.com/pixijs/pixijs/blob/main/packages/spritesheet/src/Spritesheet.ts) `.json`
    - (b) Godot 4 AtlasTexture `.tres` files
    - (c) Godot 4 SpriteFrames `.tres` files (for animations)